 How advanced filters work in Feeds Reader

-Filters are a very powerful and flexible tool which may significantly ease the task of processing targeted content from the sea of information coming through your content feeds.
-Filters are applied to articles based on regular expression method.
+Filters are a very powerful and flexible tool that may significantly ease the task of selecting targeted content from the ocean of information coming through your content feeds.
+Filters are applied to articles based on the regular expression method.
 If you have a Gmail account and use filters in there, our Feeds Reader filters are very similar.

 Each filter object may contain an arbitrary amount of regular expression rules and actions.
-Each expression may have inverse flag set, which inverts matching result.
-On top of that, filter may also have an inverse flag, which inverts the final matching.
+Each expression may have an inverse flag set, which inverts the matching results.
+On top of that, the filter may also have an inverse flag, which inverts the final matching.

 Filter object may be configured to successfully match when either one or all rules match.

 Regular expressions may be applied to several article (feed item) elements, such as title, content, author, etc.